rikedyp/APLWorkshop/course/plan.md

       (a-b)-c
 ```

-## Dfns and Assignment
+## 2: Dfns and Assignment
-Estimated time: `40 mins`

 #### To do
-- Where without ⍸ problem
-- Compression
+- examples which generate errors to be fixed
+- demonstrate iterative function building in the session

 #### Learning Objectives
 1. Know what dfns are and what they look like